janegca/fem-challenges/README.md

 1. Review code, cleanup where necessary
 1. Run the HTML and CSS through the W3 Validators, make any necessary corrections
+1. Test on mobile phone and desktop, cleanup where necessary
 1. Submit solution on Frontend Mentor
 1. Correct any Accessibility problems identified by Frontend Mentor